 Thomas Taylor (1758 – 1835) was an English translator of the complete works of Plato, Aristotle and the Orphic fragments.
 Born in London, he was devotedly self-taught in the study of classics.
 After working as a bank clerk, he was appointed Secretary of the Society for the Encouragement of Arts, Manufactures and Commerce, the precursor of the Royal Society of Arts (RSA), in which capacity he made friends with wealthy patrons who sponsored his many translations.

-In a series of three lectures, we will discuss Thomas Taylor’s influence on a wide range of movements including Idealism, Romanticism and Transcendentalism, and will revisit some of his most illustrious writings.
+In a series of three lectures, we will discuss Thomas Taylor’s influence on a wide range of movements including Idealism, Romanticism, Transcendentalism, and into modernity, as we will revisit some of his most illustrious writings.

 This event is being held in association with The Fintry Trust.